adobe/adobe-license-decoder.rs/README.md

 ## Support

-This tool was originally written by Daniel Brotsky (@adobeDan) and is maintained by the Adobe DME Premium Onboarding team.
+This tool is maintained by the Adobe DME Premium Onboarding team.
 If you need support or just have questions about the `adobe-license-decoder`, please file an issue against this project.

+## Contributing

+Contributions are welcomed!
+Read the [Contributing Guide](./.github/CONTRIBUTING.md) for more information.

+## License

+This project is licensed under the MIT License.
+See [LICENSE](LICENSE) for more information.